ubernostrum/akismet/docs/overview.rst

       to the Akismet API service <optional-arguments>` in addition to its two required arguments.

-      Returns ``True`` on a successful submission, and raises :class:`ProtocolError` otherwise.
+      Returns `True` on a successful submission.

       :param user_ip: The IP address of the user posting the comment.
-      :type user_ip: ``str``
+      :type user_ip: str
-      :param user_agent: The HTTP ``User-Agent`` header of the user posting the comment.
+      :param user_agent: The HTTP `User-Agent` header of the user posting the comment.
-      :type user_agent: ``str``
+      :type user_agent: str
-      :rtype: ``bool``
+      :rtype: bool
+      :raises ProtocolError: if submission fails due to Akismet API error

 Exceptions
 ----------

-To represent different possible error conditions, ``akismet`` provides several exception classes:
+To represent different possible error conditions, `akismet` provides several exception classes:

-.. class:: AkismetError
+.. exception:: AkismetError

-   Base class for all exceptions directly raised by ``akismet``.
-Other exceptions may still occur (for example, due to network unavailability or timeout), and will not be caught by ``akismet`` or replaced with this exception.
+   Base class for all exceptions directly raised by `akismet`.
+Other exceptions may still occur (for example, due to network unavailability or timeout), and will not be caught by `akismet` or replaced with this exception.

-.. class:: ProtocolError
+.. exception:: ProtocolError

-   Subclass of :class:`AkismetError` indicating an unexpected or non-standard response was received from the Akismet web service.
+   Subclass of :exc:`AkismetError` indicating an unexpected or non-standard response was received from the Akismet web service.
 The message raised with this exception will include the API method invoked, and the contents of the unexpected response.

-.. class:: ConfigurationError
+.. exception:: ConfigurationError

-   Subclass of :class:`AkismetError` indicating that the supplied configuration is missing or invalid.
+   Subclass of :exc:`AkismetError` indicating that the supplied configuration is missing or invalid.
 The message raised with this exception will provide details of the problem.

-.. class:: APIKeyError
+.. exception:: APIKeyError

-   Subclass of :class:`ConfigurationError` to indicate the specific case of an invalid API key.
+   Subclass of :exc:`ConfigurationError` to indicate the specific case of an invalid API key.